 Sometimes the job has its perks.
 A few years ago, I was asked to be a judge for a student library essay contest being held by a local councilman.
 The topic of the contest was “The Future of Libraries,” and the kids who entered produced thoughtful, enlightening, (and quite amusing, in some cases) results.

 I will admit that one of the “darker” entries, which sadly did not win, might have been my favorite.
-(See partial text below; click here for the full essay.
+(See full essay here.
 It’s worth it.)

 So when I was asked to be a judge for the contest again this year AND also to host the awards ceremony at my library, I jumped at the chance.
 The essay contest is not only a great opportunity for students to show off their writing chops, but it also gives me a candid look at what they really think about the function of libraries in their young lives.
 Plus, these kids will (with any luck) grow up to be lifelong library users, so we need to pay attention to their thoughts and ideas.
 They’re pretty smart.